guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

             return {"order_id": order_id, "order_status": order_status.value}
 ```

 How does it feel?
 Much better, right?
-You have a single `try` block where you can logically follow to understand what happens next, you have grouped specific `except` blocks that helps you understand the "when" situations and edge cases, and lastly you have a `else` block outlining what would happen if everything is successful.
+You have a single `try` block where you can logically follow to understand what happens next, you have grouped specific `except` blocks that help you understand the "when" situations and edge cases, and lastly you have an `else` block outlining what would happen if everything is successful.

 Also, please note that I kept the "reraise" statements `raise` without redeclaring the exception object.
 It's not a typo.
-Actually that's the correct way of reraising the current exception: Simple, not verbose.
+Actually, that's the correct way of reraising the current exception: Simple, not verbose.

 I'm still not happy though.
 These logs are annoying me.

 ### 3️⃣ Third improvement: Better logging

 This step reminds me of the [Tell Don't Ask principle](https://martinfowler.com/bliki/TellDontAsk.html) although it's not quite the same.
-Instead of me asking exception details to provide a meaningful message, they should do it themselves - afterall they're already specific!
+Instead of me asking exception details to provide a meaningful message, they should do it themselves - after all, they're already specific!

 ```py
 ### Exceptions